-State of California Withholding Cer rtificate for Pension or Annuity Payments First, Middle, Last Name Social Security Number Home Address (Number and Street or Rural Route) Claim or Identification Number (if any) of Your Pension or Annuity Contract City, State and ZIP Code Contract Complete the following applicable 1.
-I elect not to have income tax withheld from my pension on or annuity.
+Withholding Certificate for Pension or Annuity Payments

+Fi First, Middle, Last Name Social Security Number Ho Home Address (Number and Street or Rural Route) Claim or Identification Number (if any) of Your Pension or Annuity Contract Ci City, State and ZIP Code Gonnaci Со omplete the following applicable 1. l elect not to have income tax withheld from my pension or annuity.
 (Do not complete lines 2, 3, or 4.)
-I want my withholding from each pension or annuity per marital status shown below: ayment to be figured using the number of allowances and Number of allowances you are claiming from the I Allowances (Worksheet A).
-Regular Withholding b.
-Number of allowances from the Estimated Deducti ions (Worksheet B).
-SINGLE or MARRIED (with two or more incomes) MARRIED (one income) HEAD OF HOUSEHOLD I want the following additional amount withheld from each pe an amount here without entering the number (including zero). ension or annuity payment.
-Note: You cannot enter) of allowances on line 2b above \$ I want this designated amount withheld from each pension or ann nuity payment.
-(Do not complete lines 1, 2, or 3.)
-Your Signature • Date > Cut Here Give the top part of this form to the payer of your pension or annuity; keep the lower part for your records.
-Purpose of Form: Unless you elect otherwise, state law requires tha California Personal Income Tax (PIT) be withheld from payments of pensions and annuities.
-The marital status and the withholding allowance claimed on your federal Form W-4P can be used to figure your state tax withholding. s are treated as wages for the purpose of withholding.
-A periodic payment is one that is includible in your income for tax purposes and that you receive in installments at regular intervals The DE 4P allows you to: over a period of more than one full year from the starting date of the pension or annuity.
-The intervals can be annual, quarterly, monthly, etc. For example, if you receive a monthly pension or (1) Claim a different number of allowances for California PIT withholding than for federal income tax withholding. annuity payment and will continue to receive payments for more than a year, the payments are periodic.
-However, distributions from an IRA that are payable upon demand are treated as distributed.
+2. I want my withholding from each pension or annuity payment to be figured using the number of allowances and marital status shown below: Number of allowances you are claiming from the Regular Withholding Allowances (Worksheet A).]2a b.
+Number of allowances from the Estimated Deductions (Worksheet B).]2b SINGLE or MARRIED (with two or more incomes) MARRIED (one income) HEAD OF HOUSEHOLD 3.
+I want the following additional amount withheld from each pension or annuity payment.
+Note: You can an amount here without entering the number (including zero) of allowances on line 2b above the following additional amount withheld from each pension or annuity payment.
+Note: You cannot enter nount here without entering the number (including zero) of allowances on line 2b above 4.
+I want this designated amount withheld from each pension or annuity payment.
+(Do not complete lines 1, 2 2, or 3.) \$ Yoı our Signature 🕨 Date • Cut Here

+Give the top part of this form to the payer of your pension or annuity; keep the lower part for your records.

+Purpose of Form: Unless you elect otherwise, state law requires that California Personal Income Tax (PIT) be withheld from payments of pensions and annuities.
+The marital status and the withholding allowance claimed on your federal Form W-4P can be used to figure your state tax withholding.

+The DE 4P allows you to:

-- Elect not to have California PIT withheld from your periodic, or nonperiodic, pension or annuity payments. - Elect to have California PIT withheld on periodic or nonperiodic payments based on: - The number of allowances and marital status specified. - (b) A designated dollar amount. - Change or revoke the DE 4P previously filed.
+- Claim a different number of allowances for California PIT withholding than for federal income tax withholding. - (2) Elect not to have California PIT withheld from your periodic, or nonperiodic, pension or annuity payments. - (3) Elect to have California PIT withheld on periodic or nonperiodic payments based on: - (a) The number of allowances and marital status specified. - (b) A designated dollar amount. - (4) Change or revoke the DE 4P previously filed.

-Withholding from Pensions and Annuities: Generally, withholding applies to payments made from pension, profit-sharing, stock bonus, annuity, and certain deferred compensation plans, from Individual Retirement Arrangements (IRA), and from commercial annuities.
-Withholding also applies to property other than cash nonperiodic payments.
+Withholding from Pensions and Annuities: Generally, withholding applies to payments made from pension, profit- sharing, stock bonus, annuity, and certain deferred compensation plans, from Individual Retirement Arrangements (IRA), and from commercial annuities.
+Withholding also applies to property other than cash distributed.

 In compliance with federal law, California PIT is not to be withheld from pension recipients who reside outside of California.
-DE 4P Rev. 41 (12-21)